-Indeed, as it is recognized by ESMA in this consultation many respondents to the previous CP, including the EBF, called for changing the approach on the buy-in process with a clear identification on who is responsible for the initiation and execution of the buy-in case of OTC transactions.
+Indeed, as it is recognized by ESMA in this consultation many respondents to the previous CP, including the EBF, called for changing the approach on the buy-in process.

 We fully appreciate that ESMA, on this topic, takes into account market participants concerns and proposals.
 However given the tight deadline for submitting comments, and the coinciding vacation period, we have only been able to analyse cost aspects to a limited extent.

-EBF agrees with ESMA that the buy-in process in CSDR is a very difficult question and we understand that the process of designing technical measures is bound by the framework of the level 1 prescriptions.
+EBF agrees with ESMA that the design of the buy-in process under CSDR is a very difficult challenge and we understand that the process of designing technical measures is bound by the framework of the level 1 text.

+Key points

+In its response to the December 2014 consultation paper on CSDR Technical Standards, the EBF strongly argued that the responsibility for executing and processing buy-ins should be placed at the trading level, and not at the settlement level.
+The EBF is still of this opinion.

+Accordingly, the EBF believes that the most appropriate option of the three options proposed by ESMA is option 1.

+The EBF believes that option 3 (CSD participant level operating the buy-in) has all the disadvantages identified by the EBF in its response to the December 2014 consultation paper.

+The EBF believes that option 2 (trading party executing the buy-in with fall-back option) does not resolve the disadvantages associated with option 3.
+Among other things, option 2 will create a very significant exposure for delivering CSD participants, which will need to be collateralised; option 2 will also expose all entities at the settlement level to legal risk and uncertainty, as any cash compensation process at the settlement level does not necessarily have any effect on the contractual rights of the two trading parties.

+The EBF believes that option 1 (trading level executing the buy-in) is the option that is most workable and that minimises legal and other risk through the custody chain.

+The EBF notes that ESMA believes that option 2 is closer to the text of the CSDR level 1.
+The EBF believes that this view is unjustified.
+The EBF notes under a strict interpretation of level 1 all three options are not compliant with level 1.
+The EBF believes that option 1 is at least as compliant with the text of level 1 as are options 2 and 3.

+The EBF urges ESMA to review the reporting obligations to the CSD under all three options.
+The EBF believes that these reporting obligations will be burdensome to end investors, to intermediaries, and to CSDs, while providing little useful information for supervisory authorities.

+Background Remarks

 It is of utmost importance that the forthcoming RTS do not expose CSDs or their participants to new risks as a result of the buy-in procedure.
 For this reason the EBF strongly opposes option 3 as EBF agrees with what ESMA states.

-The costs of the buy-in process would be significant as the participants being always responsible for the execution of the buy-in would need to require collateral from their clients in order to protect themselves against the risk of paying the costs of the buy-in.
+The costs of the buy-in process would be significant as the CSD participants being always responsible for the execution of the buy-in would need to require collateral from their clients in order to protect themselves against the risk of paying the costs of the buy-in.
 Under this option, the participants might ask for collateral for up to 100% of their settlement instructions, i.e. call for margins to cover the difference between the initial transaction value and the current securities value.
 These costs might be substantial.